webcomponents-cg/community-protocols/proposals/context.md

  * A provider should inspect the `context` property of the event to determine if it has a value that can
  * satisfy the request, calling the `callback` with the requested value if so.
  *
- * If the requested context event contains a truthy `multiple` value, then a provider can call the callback
+ * If the requested context event contains a truthy `subscribe` value, then a provider can call the callback
- * multiple times if the value is changed, if this is the case the provider should pass a `dispose`
+ * multiple times if the value is changed, if this is the case the provider should pass an `unsubscribe`
- * method to the callback which requesters can invoke to indicate they no longer wish to receive these updates.
+ * function to the callback which requesters can invoke to indicate they no longer wish to receive these updates.
  */
 export class ContextEvent<T extends UnknownContext> extends Event {
   public constructor(
     public readonly context: T,
     public readonly callback: ContextCallback<ContextType<T>>,
-    public readonly multiple?: boolean
+    public readonly subscribe?: boolean
   ) {
     super("context-request", { bubbles: true, composed: true });
   }